-You now have a Cosmos DB account, a database, and a collection, but it still doesn't contain your pizzas.
+Now you have a Cosmos DB account, a database, and a collection, but Cosmos DB still doesn't contain your pizzas.
 You could import some data or write code that enters a bunch of data.
-Let's manually create three pizzas to explore some of the graphical tools built in to the Azure portal for browsing, querying, and manipulating the data in your Cosmos DB database.
+Let's create three pizzas manually to explore some of the graphical tools built in to the Azure portal for browsing, querying, and manipulating the data in your Cosmos DB database.

-To create a collection and populate some entries in the database, complete the following steps as shown in figure 10.9.
+To create add some entries to the database, complete the following steps, as shown in figure 10.7: